Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

 \section{Results and discussion}

-We use a graphene monolayer (Graphenea SE) deposited on a Si(100)/SiN(150\,nm) backgate with source and drain electrodes (Ni/Al (12/50 nm)) structured via optical lithography (Supplementary Section~1).\cite{Shaygan2017} The large drain contact (Fig.~\ref{fig1:ExptProcedure}a), set to ground during all measurements, protects the cantilever from direct influences of $V_{\rm gate}$.
-A commercial atomic force microscope (Bruker Dimensions Icon PT) enables EFM and KPFM with lateral resolution down to 20~nm, while varying, both, $V_{\rm gate}$ and $V_{\rm SD}$.
-Both methods are applied in lift mode.
-Firstly, one records a tapping mode image of the surface with cantilever amplitude of 30--33\,nm.
-Afterwards, the average tip-sample distance is increased by $z_{\rm tip}\approx 30$\,nm to determine maps of the contact potential difference $V_{\rm CPD}(x,y)=W_{\rm tip}-W_{\rm sample}(x,y)$.
-Here, $W_{\rm tip}$ and $W_{\rm sample}(x,y)$ are the work function of the tip and of the sample area below the tip at position $(x,y)$, respectively.
-Thus, both methods map the surface potential of graphene.
-At $V_{\rm SD}=0$\,V, it is directly related to the charge carrier density $n_0(x,y)$, i.e., the density of excess electrons with respect to charge neutrality.
-Deducing $n_0(x,y)$ from $V_{\rm CPD}(x,y)$ requires the contact potential difference $V^0_{\rm CPD}$ at charge neutrality \cite{Yu2009, Samaddar2016}.
-This is determined straightforwardly by tuning $V_{\rm gate}$ to charge neutrality, i.e., to the maximum of two-point resistance as function of $V_{\rm gate}$ (Fig.~\ref{fig1:ExptProcedure}e) (Supplementary Section~5).
+We use a graphene monolayer (Graphenea SE) deposited on a Si(100)/SiN(150\,nm) backgate with edge-contacted source and drain electrodes (Ni/Al (12/50 nm)) structured via optical lithography (Supplementary Section \ref{sec:prep}).\cite{Shaygan2017} The large drain contact (Fig.~\ref{fig1:ExptProcedure}a), set to ground during all measurements, protects the cantilever from direct influences of the gate voltage $V_{\rm gate}$.
+The remaining influence of penetration fields through the graphene is adequately described by the quantum capacitance model (Supplementary Section \ref{sec:compressibility}).
+A commercial atomic force microscope (Bruker Dimensions Icon PT) enables EFM and KPFM with lateral resolution down to 20~nm, while applying $V_{\rm gate}$ and $V_{\rm SD}$.
+Both methods map the surface potential of graphene as the contact potential difference $V_{\rm CPD}(x,y)$ between the tip and the surface below the tip, with a resolution of $\sim 10$\,mV for KPFM and $\sim 2$\,mV for EFM (Supplementary Sections \ref{sec2:AM KPFM}, \ref{sec3:EFM}).
+At $V_{\rm SD}=0$\,V, $V_{\rm CPD}(x,y)$ is related to the charge carrier density $n_0(x,y)$ (Supplementary Section \ref{Sec5_DopingDistr_CPD}).
+Comparing the $V_{\rm CPD}(x,y)$ maps at $V_{\rm SD}=0$\,V and $V_{\rm SD}\neq 0$\,V enables us to produce the current-induced potentials and, via derivatives, the current induced electric fields.